artsy/artsy.github.io/_posts/2022-05-06-deprecating-kaws.markdown

 direction for future APIs - one we decided not to pursue for the time being.

 KAWS doesn't store any artworks - or even any artwork IDs.
-Instead, it just stores a "query", a set of ElasticSearch criteria.
+Instead, it just stores a "query", a set of Elasticsearch criteria.
 This could be a list of artist IDs or gene IDs, a tag ID, a keyword, or any combination of those things.

 In other words, a KAWS artwork collection could be defined in human-readable terms as something like